bbc/lrud-spatial/README.md

 * `input`

 ### Ignoring Focusables
-Any focusable with the `lrud-ignore` class, or inside any parent with the `lrud-ignore` class, will not be considered focusable and will be skipped over.
-LRUD will not ignore candidates that have `opacity: 0` or have a parent with `opacity: 0`, so this class can be used to that effect.
+Any potential candidate with the `lrud-ignore` class, or inside any parent with the `lrud-ignore` class, will not be considered focusable and will be skipped over.
+By default LRUD will not ignore candidates that have `opacity: 0` or have a parent with `opacity: 0`, so this class can be used for that.

 ## Containers
 Focusables can be wrapped in containers.
 Containers can keep track of the last